nkoster/probo/README.md

-This is an DANGEROUS experiment: Use only in a secured lab setup.
+This is a DANGEROUS experiment: Use only in a secured lab setup.

 #### Bootstrap procedure